abhi-arya1/tuna/README.md

 ## Localized Runs

-After installation of the CLI tool, Tuna is entirely localized on your system.
+- After installation of the CLI tool, Tuna is entirely localized on your system.
 Outside of GPU rental services that we associate with to allow training, we don't store nor transfer _any_ data.

-GitHub credentials including OAuth tokens, your username, and your stored repositories can be cleared by deleting the `.tuna` directory in the same spot that it was made.
+- GitHub credentials including OAuth tokens, your username, and your stored repositories can be cleared by deleting the `.tuna` directory in the same spot that it was made.

-All files pulled from GitHub are strictly stored in the datasets that you can find in the `.tuna` directory that gets made.
+- All files pulled from GitHub are strictly stored in the datasets that you can find in the `.tuna` directory that gets made.
 We pull text directly from the GitHub API to save you unwanted files and dependency installs, and also to protect your environment variables.

-**Unless you share data explicity with us, we won't ever see your personal data.**
+- **Unless you share data explicity with us, we won't ever see your personal data.**

-_**Disclaimer:** We do not own the models that we use for fine tuning, and their data policies are on their invididual websites.
+- _**Disclaimer:** We do not own the models that we use for fine tuning, and their data policies are on their invididual websites.
 Look up your model of choice to learn more._

 ### Licensing

-Tuna is licensed under the MIT license.
+- Tuna is licensed under the MIT license.
 For more information on usage, contact me at the email at the start of this README.

+### Contributing

+- Tuna is an Open-Source CLI tool built at [Opennote Labs](https://www.linkedin.com/company/opennote/).
+- If you are interested in Contributing, take a look at [CONTRIBUTING.md](./CONTRIBUTING.md).

 🎣 Happy Tun(a)ing!